Function spaces for decoupling: Introduction

 \subsection{Main results}

 We introduce a collection of function spaces $\funpqs$, for $p,q\in[1,\infty)$ and $s\in\R$.
-Here $p$ is a spatial integrability parameter, $s$ a smoothness parameter, and $q$ measures integrability with respect to angular localizations.
+Here $p$ is a spatial integrability parameter, $s$ a smoothness parameter, $q$ measures integrability with respect to angular localizations, and $W$ is a wave packet transform that implicitly connects the spatial and angular parameters.
 More precisely, cf.~Definition \ref{def:spaces}, for $1<p<\infty$ the space $\funpqs$ consists of all $f\in\Sw'(\Rn)$ such that